• Skip to primary navigation

 Why This Recipe Works?

-• You only need 5 ingredients (including the salt) for this simple recipe.
+• You only need 5 ingredients (including the salt) for this simple Carrot and Swede mash recipe.

-• It is a great substitute for mashed potatoes if you are on a low-carb diet or if you are diabetic.
+• It is a great substitute for mashed potato and a lighter alternative if you are on a low-carb diet or if you are diabetic.

-• It is cheap, yet delicious and nutritious.
+• Swede and Carrot mash is cheap, yet delicious and nutritious.

-• You can adapt it by adding nutmeg, orange zest, double cream, chopped herbs, or garlic.
+• You can adapt this great side dish by adding ground nutmeg, cream cheese, orange zest or lemon zest, double cream, chopped herbs, or garlic.

 What is a Swede?